FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 HUNGARY

-Prime Minister Viktor Orban said on Dec.7 that there will be no New Year's Eve celebrations and the country will maintain restrictions, including a 7 pm curfew, until at least Jan.
+Prime Minister Viktor Orban said on Dec.
+7 there would be no New Year's Eve celebrations.
+The country will maintain restrictions, including a 7 pm curfew, until at least Jan.
 11.

 PORTUGAL

-There will be no limit on how many people will be able to gather per household for Christmas, the government said on Dec 5.
+There will be no limit on how many people will be able to gather per household for Christmas.
 The night-time curfew will be pushed back from 11 p.m. to 2 a.m. on Dec.
 24 and Dec.
 25. For New Year's Eve, street parties will be banned and outdoor gatherings will be limited to a maximum of six people.

 SPAIN